jmuozan/ML_Sequence_Recognition/README.md

 As part of my thesis project on Future Learning focused on Arts and Crafts I decided to prototype for third MicroChallenge a machine learning model that can learn certain actions and tell you when you're doing them right or wrong.
 With a live camera prediction you'll be able to know if the movement is being done in the correct way.

+## Overview

+The project involves creating a machine learning model capable of detecting specific actions via a live camera feed.
+The goal is to provide real-time feedback on whether the actions are performed correctly or incorrectly, with applications in arts and crafts.

+The system uses a live camera to capture movements.
+By leveraging MediaPipe for landmark detection and a trained machine learning model, the program evaluates the accuracy of the movements in real-time, displaying feedback directly on the screen.

+## Propose

+The system is designed to:

+- Provide real-time feedback on the correctness of performed actions.

+- Enhance learning experiences in arts and crafts by identifying right and wrong movements.

+It is not intended for:

+- Situations where high-stakes precision is required.

+## Planing

+The steps followed during the MicroChallenge week were the following:

+1. Conceptualizing the project idea.

+2. Collecting and processing data.

+3. Training the machine learning model.
+4. Debugging the code
+5. Implementing real-time prediction using a Python script.
+6. Iterating on design and functionality based on test results.

 ##  What files are available on the repo?